NRC-AI4Photonics/ModeExchangeTutorialML/README.md

   - Simple inverse neural network (without tandem)
   - Tandem inverse neural network (with pre-trained forward network)

 The provided Python script allows you to reproduce these examples directly, using simple flags and parameters.
-Additionally, the folder `./Simulations_setup` contains example code and needed scripts to run Ansys Lumerical simulations for data generation
 ---

 ## Getting Started